 The number of annual shipments and the diversity of devices and use cases illustrate the number of users that are relying on IoT marketing extension and that can potentially use AMP Communication WLAN technology.

+According to the AMP TIG/SG meeting attending history, it’s expected it’s expected there will be around 50 experts participating in the proposed amendment project, if approved.

 1.2.2 Compatibility